fcdoc/doc/en/flashduty/advanced/customize_incident_attrs.md

 **Add Query parameter severity to the push address to cover the severity of incident .**

 > [!NOTE]
-> Adapt to all integrations that report alerts via webhooks.
+> Adapt to all integrations that report alerts through webhooks.

 Some alert integrations (such as AWS CloudWatch) do not support severity differentiation.
 In such cases, you can specify the severity in the integration push address.
 Different alert policies can be configured with different push addresses to differentiate the severity of the alerts.